 Once you leave the roadside cafe the views open up and you find yourself driving right close to the edge of a very steep drop.
 Of course, there are barriers to stop you falling off the side but you need to keep your wits about you, applying the brakes all the way down.

-Gav’s parents did this same route on a coach trip way back in the mid 60s and he always remembers them speaking with some trepidation of the sheer drop they saw whilst looking out of the windows.
+Gav’s parents did this same route on a coach trip way back in the mid 60s.
+He remembers them telling the story with some trepidation of the sheer drop they saw whilst looking out of the windows.

 One person’s fear is another’s excitement.

-The Hoseshoe Pass is best taken slowly so that you have time to admire the scenery, not easy of course if you’re driving!
+The Horseshoe Pass is best taken slowly so that you have time to admire the scenery.
+That’s not easy, of course, if you’re driving!
 However, there are a couple of laybys after the cafe (if you’re heading south) where you can pull over and stop for photographs.
+We’d encourage you to take the opportunity to do so!

-Most of the time, whilst Gav drives, Hobo Trudi is busy with her cameras, not quite knowing where to look as there are so many great views from up here.
+Like on all our best road trips, whilst Gav drives, Hobo Trudi is busy with her cameras.
+And along the Horseshoe Pass she didn’t quite know where to look because there were so many great views to capture.

 Freewheeling to Llangollen

-Once you’re round the two main hairpin bends (see the route map) the road begins to level out and before you know it you’re kind-of freewheeling all the way to Llangollen just a few more miles on.
+Once you’re round the two main hairpin bends (see the route map) the road begins to level out and before you know it you’re kind-of freewheeling all the way downhill to Llangollen just a few more miles on.
+Next time, we’re going to try going up the hill to see the views from the other direction – though our old van might not appreciate it too much!

 Gav felt at home here, touching base with his ancestors and we’ll no doubt return, if only to do the Horseshoe Pass again.